ABellesis/molssi_best_practices/README.md

 [![codecov](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/molecool/branch/master/graph/badge.svg)](https://codecov.io/gh/REPLACE_WITH_OWNER_ACCOUNT/molecool/branch/master)

 A python package for analyzing and visualizing molecules.
-For MolSSI Best practices Nov 2019
+For MolSSI Best practices Nov 2019 This repository is currently under development.
+This can be developmentally installed using:
+'pip instal -e .'
+in the repository directory.
 ### Copyright

 Copyright (c) 2019, Andrew Bellesis